Using playing cards to store hidden data:

 Conclusion:

-So, that's my method for storing and encrypting data into a pack of cards.
-It might not be useful in everyday life, but it could definitely be useful for some people sometimes.
-Even if there is no point to it at all, it is still a fun puzzle to play with.
+So, that's my method for storing and encrypting data into a pack of cards or into any ordered set of items.
+It might not be useful in everyday life, but it would definitely be useful for some people sometimes.

 Tim Warriner, 2nd March, 2014.